Bourke: Beyond the Black Stump

 Sir Richard Bourke Statue

 Bourke, located in New South Wales, has long held a unique place in Australian folklore.
-The phrase "Back of Bourke" apparently emerged in the late 19th century to describe anywhere considered to be in the deep outback, far from civilization.
-This story seems to be apocraphyl as the isolation it refers to is actually described in the title to Australia's most mysterious television production.
-The phrase seemed to start with the show and then spread to popular parlance.
+The phrase "Back of Bourke" apparently emerged in the late 19th century to describe anywhere considered to be in the deep outback, far from civilisation.
+For some time in the second half of this century people thought this story to be apocraphyl as they believed the phrase emerged as a reference to a mysterious television production that seems to have vanished from popular conciousness.

 Historical Note: The term "Back of Bourke" represents the edge of the known world to many Australians.